tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_raml.md

 {% include random_ad.html %}

-Even so, the documentation for the RAML spec isn't always so clear.
-For example, when I was trying to get the right syntax for the security scheme, the information was lacking on how to create security schemes that were based on a custom key in the header.

-Here's the Mashape Weather API formatted in the RAML spec:
+Here's the Mashape Weather API we've been using in this course formatted in the RAML spec:

 ```
 #%RAML 0.8